-It’s fair to say 2020 has been rather tumultuous.
-In a year that’s seen surgical face masks become the norm, the UK economy hit its first recession since 2009 and the term ‘lockdown’ crowned as Collins Dictionary’s Word Of The Year, mental health issues have quite understandably risen to an all-time high.
+It’s fair to say 2021 has been rather tumultuous, and mental health issues have quite understandably risen to an all-time high.

-According to a report from the Office for National Statistics, one in five people were showing depressive symptoms compared with one in ten before the pandemic.
+According to a report from the Office for National Statistics, around one in five adults experienced some form of depression in early 2021 compared with one in ten before the pandemic.
+And while the opening up of society has allowed us some respite, post lockdown anxiety remains a very real thing.
 If you’re suffering, or feel increasingly nervous, restless, or tense as a result of everything, remember: you are not alone.

 This is where body tapping can help.
 Otherwise known as EFT (or emotional freedom technique), it’s an alternative practice to combat physical pain and emotional distress, according to health practitioner Tammy Richards.
 You might have caught videos of the technique popping up on your Instagram feed recently. ”It is often associated with acupressure as it works with the same principles, however, without the needle,” Richards explains.
 Curious?
 Here’s everything you need to know.

 What exactly is body tapping?

 So, you know it’s an alternative method that has its roots in ancient Chinese medicine.
 But what exactly is body tapping beyond that?
 Well, it’s an easy and simple way to boost your circulation, which promises to reap a whole heap of other health benefits.

 “Tapping the skin on a daily basis enables the free flow of circulation, which the Chinese believe is the absolute epitome of good health,” explains Chinese medicine practitioner and founder of the Hayou Method, Katie Brindle.